-By Britt Wiegand • January 28, 2018•Writers in Residence, Law School, Other Law School Issues
+By Brittany Wiegand • January 28, 2018•Writers in Residence, Law School, Other Law School Issues

 I just finished my first semester of law school (woohoo!) and felt great.
 I had set a goal for a gpa (despite knowing that gpa goals aren’t the best type of goals) and beat it by .09!
 I know, beating something by not even a tenth of a point sounds like a tiny achievement.
 But, given the law school grading curve, I was pretty pumped.
 After getting grades back, I felt proud.
 I told my parents and fiancé, and I was feeling excited about heading into semester number two.